typelevel/typelevel.github.com/_posts/2015-07-23-type-projection.md

                                  ^
 ```

-Setting aside that it won’t compile with the above signature -- the
+Setting aside that it won’t compile with the above signature—the usual
-usual outcome of experiments with type projection, that the types
+outcome of experiments with type projection, that the types aren’t
-aren’t strong enough to be workable without cheating by casting -- the
+strong enough to be workable without cheating by casting—the reality
-reality *sounds* so close to the above that it is understandable that
+*sounds* so close to the above that it is understandable that type
-type projection is often confused with something useful.
+projection is often confused with something useful.

 <div class="side-note">
   There *are* uses for type projection.
 But they are so rare, so